NORTH AMERICA:

 Adobe Acrobat protection is easily removed, data rooms don’t stop documents from being shared, and DLP solutions are useless for external sharing.
 So, if all these protections don’t work, how do you stop a PDF from being copied?

 At some point or another, every business has to share PDFs that contain private information.
-Whether it’s board meeting minutes, customer details, or financial accounts, the last thing you want is somebody copying the document and sharing it with unauthorized parties.
+Whether it’s board meeting minutes, customer details, or financial accounts, the last thing organizations want is somebody copying the document and sharing it with unauthorized parties.

 Why most PDF anti-copy protection doesn’t work

-Techniques such as these are a lot harder to remedy.
-You need a lot more control over what the user can and can’t do when interacting with their documents – more, for example, than is possible in the browser.
+Techniques such are difficult to remedy.
+You need a lot of control over what the user can and can’t do when interacting with their documents – more, for example, than is possible in the browser.
+However, even desktop applications that enforce PDF “no copy” features have to do it correctly – using strong technical and cryptographic foundations.
+Most PDF software doesn’t – including the ever-popular Adobe Acrobat.

-Why Adobe Acrobat copy protection is useless
+Why Adobe Acrobat anti copy protection is useless

-The problem with secure virtual data rooms
+The problem with secure data rooms & online web viewers

-4. Finally, the browser just isn’t a secure environment.
+4. The browser just isn’t a secure environment.
 Users can manipulate document pages in their browser by injecting scripts or using a plugin to remove any editing, copy/pasting, or printing controls you implement.
 For an example of how insecure JavaScript-based browser controls are, see how easy it is to bypass Google Docs security.

 Data loss prevention systems: do they do what they claim?

 Data loss prevention (DLP) systems, as the name suggests, are focused on preventing data from being extracted or “lost” rather than the copying itself.
-Afterall, some copying inside an enterprise is fine, such as copying a document from one secure folder to another inside an enterprise network.
+After all, some copying inside an enterprise is fine, such as copying a document from one secure folder to another inside an enterprise network.

 Does registering copyright stop your PDF from being copied?

 If you’re selling PDFs, registering your copyright is always a good idea.
 Though in most countries you own the copyright of a piece the second you create it, an official registration will grant you more legal options.
-It provides a clear record of the owner and therefore makes it far easier to sue somebody for copyright infringement or file a DMCA takedown request.
+It provides a clear record of the owner and, therefore, makes it far easier to sue somebody for copyright infringement or file a DMCA takedown request.

-However, it’s important to understand that your legal rights mean very little to pirates and piracy sites.
+That said,02 your legal rights mean very little to pirates and piracy sites.
 They operate anonymously and host their sites in places that don’t comply with copyright notices.
 As such, registering a copyright does not provide much of a deterrent, will not stop your PDF from being copied, and in most cases won’t even result in it being taken down.

-How to make a PDF not copyable
+How to make a PDF not copyable permanently

 So, if the above protection doesn’t work, what does it take to make a PDF not copyable?
 For most scenarios, a DRM solution like Locklizard Safeguard is the best choice.
-Unlike Acrobat and secure data rooms, Safeguard focuses on enforcing document controls designed to protect against copying, sharing, piracy, and leakage.
-And, contrary to DLP systems, they maintain protection even when you share the document with an external party.
+Unlike Acrobat and secure data rooms, Safeguard focuses on enforcing document controls designed to protect against copying, printing, sharing, piracy, and leakage.
+And, contrary to DLP systems, they maintain protection even when you share the file with an external party.

 Here’s how the system works: